ovi-lab/Unity-DirectInput/README.md

 [comment]: <> (✅ ℹ️ 🔲)
 Note that everything is adjustable in the native DLL, And the Custom Force effect exists but has not been fully done.
+Note that everything is adjustable in the native DLL, The Custom Force effect exists but has not been fully done, And the collision effects are only in the Unity project.

 ## Compatible Devices
 ### Note that all the devices that use Direct Input (from the old Logitech G wheels to the advanced Simcube ones) should work